brandon-and-ethan/celebrate/README.md

 Gladwin, Michigan 48624
 ```

-The total cost per person at Riverwalk Place for two days is $306.34 after tax.
+The total cost per person at Riverwalk Place for three nights is approximately $400.
 This includes a spa package, but does not include gratuities.
-You may also choose to arrive earlier on July 2nd.
-If you would like to book Riverwalk Place, please call the lodging manager at 989-246-8000 and use the name Mazey.
+If you would like to book Riverwalk Place, please call the lodging manager at 989-246-8000.
+Rooms are reserved under the name Mazey.
 We also have reserved rooms at a sister hotel, the Rivertown Inn.

 ```